Pirates vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 Pirates Recent Betting Performance

-- In four games as the underdog over the last 10 matchups, the Pirates have a record of 3-1.
+- The Pirates have played as the underdog in five of their past 10 games and have gone 3-2 in those contests.

-- In their last 10 games with an over/under, the Pirates and their opponents have combined to eclipse the total five times.
+- In their previous 10 matchups with a total posted by oddsmakers, the Pirates and their opponents are 5-5-0 when it comes to hitting the over.

 - Bookmakers have yet to post a spread in any of the Pirates' past 10 games.